jeqcho/in-context-language-learning/30-Jan-20/README.md

 This also means that the file names are all correct.

 I will edit the code to introduce checkpointing every x epochs.

+# Feb 14

+Idea: add time tracking for save and for a general epoch.